-Widening access, inclusion, progression and success in higher education is a key part of our strategy for higher education (HE).
+Widening access, inclusion, progression and success in higher education is a key part of our strategy for all who can benefit from higher education (HE).

 We work with the Welsh Government, HE providers and other partners to support and promote opportunities for people of all ages and backgrounds who have the potential to benefit from higher education.

-Widening access to higher education and beyond makes a significant contribution to the society and economy of Wales, and supports social justice, social mobility and economic upskilling.
+Widening access to higher education and beyond makes a significant contribution to the society and economy of Wales, including a more equal Wales and a prosperous Wales, and supports social justice, social mobility, economic upskilling and institutions’ civic mission activities such as working with schools.

 Our widening access strategic priorities include:

-- all-age recruitment from Communities First clusters and Welsh Index of Multiple Deprivation areas.
+- securing all-age recruitment from the bottom two clusters of the Welsh Index of Multiple Deprivation areas.

 - promoting fair admissions.